Jon Snow is the presenter of Britain's award-winning Channel 4 News.

 Jon delivered the prestigious MacTaggart Lecture at Edinburgh’s International Television Festival in 2017.

 He has also presented a wide range of discussion programmes and a number of high-profile documentaries for Channel 4.
 He presented coverage of the Opening and Closing Ceremonies of the Paralympics and also hosted a nightly programme in the run up to the Paralympics - Jon Snow's Paralympic Show.
 He has presented a number of Dispatches programmes including Can You Trust Your Bank and the two-part Landlords from Hell.
 Other documentaries include Drugs Live, Genius of British Art - the Art of War, Jon Snow's Tsunami, War on Terror Trial, Bloody Sunday Debate, Snow in Japan, The Emillionaire Show and Secrets of the Honours System.
-Jon hosted the live Channel 4 debate for the Scottish Referendum in September 2014.
+Jon hosted the live Channel 4 debate for the Scottish Referendum.
+Jon’s latest project is a chairing a new quiz show, Very Hard Questions, for More 4 in 2020.

 Jon also chairs conferences and seminars and is a highly skilled conference facilitator and after dinner speaker.
 He has a wealth of experience hosting events and award ceremonies, both at home and abroad.